CKmert/ShoppingApp/README.md

 # ShoppingApp
 A small project about a shopping system.
-It serves as a exersice for c# , sql and windosforms
+It serves as a exersice for c# , sql and windowsforms